Dutch Oven Spiral Ham with Sweet Glaze

 Storage and reheating

-Store leftover ham glaze and ham in an airtight container in the refrigerator for 3-5 days.
+Store leftover ham glaze and ham in an airtight containers in the refrigerator for 3-5 days.
 For best results, reheat on the stovetop.
 Sauce thickens upon refrigeration, so you may have to add a little water.

 This easy Dutch oven ham is super easy to make and is always a family favorite!
 Serve with your favorite potato salad, baked beans or cream style corn and call it dinner!